12 High-Quality Vegan Protein Sources & The Best Ways To Eat Them

 In addition to the ethical benefits of selecting vegan protein sources over animal proteins, there are some impressive perks for the planet as well.

-In a review published in Advances in Nutrition, researchers reported that vegan diets1 are associated with 50% less greenhouse gas emissions than omnivore diets, not to mention significant reductions in the use of natural resources.
+Researchers found that vegan diets1 are associated with 50% less greenhouse gas emissions than omnivore diets1, not to mention significant reductions in the use of natural resources.
 In fact, pound-for-pound, it's estimated that beef requires nearly 14 times more land, eight times more water, and nine times more fertilizer to produce compared to beans.

 They're easy on your wallet.

-Interestingly, a 2021 study in the Lancet, Planetary Health compared the costs of different diet plans, including plant-based diets.
+Interestingly, a study compared the costs of different diet plans, including plant-based diets.
 Vegan and vegetarian diets focused on whole grains and legumes rather than animal products took the top spots as the most affordable eating patterns2, even beating out other popular plans like the pescatarian diet.

 They're often rich in other nutrients.